HB-1294

 Plain Language

-Every time a law-enforcement officer uses covered artificial intelligence during a criminal investigation, the use must be documented in the official police report.
-The disclosure must identify the AI tool by name and description, and explain how it was used — specifically, whether it generated an investigative lead or aided in identifying a suspect, witness, or victim.
-Upon arrest or issuance of a summons, the report must be provided to both the prosecutor (attorney for the Commonwealth) and defense counsel (or the individual directly if unrepresented).
-If covered AI is used after an arrest, disclosure to the prosecutor and the individual must occur within 30 calendar days.
-Administrative AI tools (e.g., spell-check, document management) are excluded from the definition of covered AI.
+Whenever a law-enforcement officer uses covered AI in a criminal investigation, that use must be documented in the official police report.
+The report must identify the AI tool by name, describe it, and explain its role in the investigation — including whether it generated an investigative lead or aided in identifying a suspect, witness, or victim.
+Upon arrest or summons, the report must be provided to the Commonwealth's attorney and to the defendant or their counsel.
+If covered AI is used after arrest, disclosure must be made to both parties as soon as practicable and no later than 30 calendar days.
+Administrative AI tools (productivity software, spell-checkers) are excluded from the definition of covered AI.

 Statutory Text